jacknaylordunn/AMS-Staff-Hub/firestore.rules.md

         return resource.data.createdBy.uid == request.auth.uid;
       }
       function isCrewMember() {
+        // This rule requires a 'crewMemberUids' array of strings on the document.
-          return request.auth.uid in resource.data.crewMembers.map(m => m.uid);
+        // This field is managed by the onEprfWrite cloud function. return request.auth.uid in resource.data.crewMemberUids;
       }
       function isDraft() {
         return resource.data.status == 'Draft';
       }

-      allow get: if isAuthenticated() && (isCrewMember() || isManager());
+      // A crew member or a manager can get an individual document. allow get: if isAuthenticated() && (isCrewMember() || isManager());

+      // Any authenticated user can perform queries.
+The query will only succeed if every
+      // document in the result set passes the 'get' rule.
+This forces client-side
-      // Listing is restricted to managers.
-Users must query for their own ePRFs. allow list: if isManager();
+      // queries to be properly filtered (e.g., using 'array-contains' on crewMemberUids). allow list: if isAuthenticated();

       allow create: if isAuthenticated()
                     && request.resource.data.createdBy.uid == request.auth.uid